 Typically, symptoms of TN come in waves and are followed by periods of remission.
 For some people, TN becomes a progressive condition with increasingly shorter periods of remission between painful attacks.

 In addition to MS, TN may be caused by a blood vessel pressing on the nerve.
 Infrequently, TN is caused by a tumor, tangled arteries, or injury to the nerve.
-Facial pain can also be due to temporomandibular joint disorder (TMJ) or cluster headaches, and sometimes follows an outbreak of shingles
+Facial pain can also be due to temporomandibular joint (TMJ) disorder or cluster headaches, and sometimes follows an outbreak of shingles.

 Another commonly used medication is baclofen.
 It relaxes the muscles to help ease the pain.
 The two drugs are sometimes used together.

 The most common type, microvascular decompression, involves moving a blood vessel away from the trigeminal nerve.
-When it is no longer pushing against the nerve, the pain may subside.
+When it’s no longer pushing against the nerve, the pain may subside.
 Any nerve damage that occurred may be reversed.

 Radiosurgery is the least invasive type.
 It involves the use of beams of radiation to try to block the nerve from sending pain signals.